Martenfur/Nopipeline/README.md

 will look like this: `Graphics/Default/*.png`.

+You can also take a look at a sample config `SampleContent.npl`, which is included with the program.

 With NPL config done, save it in the same directory as MGCB config and name it the same as it.
 So, if your MGCB config is named `Content/Content.mgcb`, your NPL config should be `Content/Content.npl`